f5devcentral/adc-telemetry-based-autoscaling/README.md

 The solution utilizes various third-party technologies/services along with F5’s automation toolchain including:

+   - **Hashicorp Terraform** and **Consul** for infrastructure provisioning, service discovery and event logging
    - **F5 BIG-IP(s)** providing L4/L7 ADC Services
    - **F5 Declarative Onboarding**, (DO) and **Application Services 3 Extension**, (AS3) to deploy to configure BIG-IP application services
    - **F5 Telemetry Streaming**, (TS) to stream telemetry data to a third party analytics provider
    - **GitHub Actions** for workflow automation
    - **Azure** public cloud for application hosting
-   - **Hashicorp Terraform** and **Consul** for infrastructure provisioning, service discovery and event logging
    - **Third-party Analytics Provider**, (integrated with BIG-IP(s) via TS) for monitoring and alerting, (environment includes and ELK stack trial for testing/demo purposes)

 ## Deploying the Solution
-Since the solution utilies Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
+Since the solution relies on Github Actions for orchestration it will be necessary to first [duplcate the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/duplicating-a-repository) into a Github account under your control.
 After which you can clone the newly created repo locally to perform the initial application infrastructure deployment.

 ### GitHub Secrets